annashipman/annashipman.github.io/_posts/2023-07-11-strategy-fireside-chat.md

 This was an interesting question because I don't think of it like that.
 Part of the work of strategy is inspiring people with the vision.
 When you are working on the plan, the more you can involve people, the more bought in they will be.

-I don't think about separately incentivising people because I find people are motivated by working towards the vision they've (hopefully) bought into, with some actions they've helped figure out.
+I don't think about separately incentivising people, because I find they are motivated by working towards the vision they've (hopefully) bought into, with some actions they've helped figure out.
 People like to be involved in delivering something good.

 ## How to get started